tc39/notes/meetings/2018-09/sept-25.md

 ## 8. Updates from the CoC Committee (15m)

 (Jory Burson)

 - [slides](https://docs.google.com/presentation/d/16cO1w3PZqCew0LLtYmAw344C3TmKlWr0sDkbe9txBmI/edit?usp=sharing)

 JKB: It's good to take time each meeting to introduce new people and review our CoC guidelines.
 The goal is to ensure that our culture is aligned with the values that the CoC encourages.
 The TC39 can be seen at [https://tc39.github.io/code-of-conduct/](https://tc39.github.io/code-of-conduct/).

 JKB: We meet every other Thursday at 1:30pm EST. If interested in joining, please contact us.

 JKB: We're building out our "playbook", so there are guidelines to respond quickly if there are CoC issues.
 We currently have two plays, and we're always taking recommendations.
 We have a lot of discussions to make sure that our processes are aligned with the CoC.
 We've only had 4 moderation requests so far (2 blank emails (spam), and two unrelated to TC39).

 ## 9. Report from the Ecma Secretariat

-(Istvan Sebestyen)
+(István Sebestyén)

 IS: (Presents slides from TC39/2018/044)